-My experience as a photographer has allowed me to cover many varied assignments.
+Over the years my career has allowed me to cover many varied assignments.
 I have worked as a photo journalist, editorial, documentary and aerial photographer.
 I have experience in the landscape as well as photographing people.
 For a period I worked for Sotheby's and spent several years working in a commercial studio.

 A little dissatisfaction in a changing world about 15 years ago drew me to publishing and I started making books and have published numerous to date.

 Recent adventures have included China and I have been fascinated by the changes occurring across this great country.
 I have been fortunate to visit the provinces of Guizhou, Gansu, Sichuan and Beijing, as a guest of the Chinese government, a process of exploration I will continue with.